-7.3 Comparative Evaluation
+6.3 Comparative Evaluation

-We continue to evaluate the detection performance of GORDON, showing its ability to correctly classify Flash-based malware.
-In this experiment, we specifically compare GORDON with FLASHDETECT [58].
+We continue to evaluate the detection performance of GORDON, showing its ability to correctly classify Flash-based malware and specifically compare our method with FLASHDETECT3 [44].
 In particular, we evaluate the approaches on the complete set of 12 consecutive weeks, where we use weeks 1-6 for training and weeks 7-9 for validation to calibrate the parameters of the detectors.
-We then combine these two sets for final training and apply the adjusted detectors to weeks 10-12 for testing the detection performance.
-Table 2 summarizes the results as the true-positive rates (TPR) and the corresponding false-positives rates (FPR) of the methods.
+We then combine these two sets for final training and apply the detectors to weeks 10-12for testing the detection performance.
+Table 2 summarizes the results as the true-positive rates and the corresponding false-positives rates of the methods.